HL7/ccda-on-fhir/input/pagecontent/FC-patient.md

 #### Links to example content

+No examples available (of FHIR to C-CDA) at this time.

 ### Prior work and Expanded Spreadsheets

 As reviewed in the methodology, a more comprehensive review was performed via spreadsheets.
 These spreadsheets have been consolidated and further revised in the tables above but are provided for [reference here](https://github.com/HL7/ccda-on-fhir/blob/Feb2023/mappings/FC/FHIR-CCDA%20Patient.csv)